 In October 1993, an Honorary Consulate of Afghanistan was opened in Canberra, with jurisdiction throughout Australia.
 The first resident representation followed the establishing of the Embassy of Afghanistan in 2002.

 In August 2006, His Excellency Mr Brett Hackett was appointed the first resident Ambassador of Australia to Afghanistan.

-I look forward to working with you to build upon the contributions by the first Afghan settlers and to explore together the potential (new avenues) to improve bilateral trade and to further educational and cultural exchange between Afghanistan and Australia.
+I look forward to working with you to build upon the contributions by the first Afghan settlers and to explore together the potential (new avenues) to improve bilateral relations, from trade to further educational and cultural exchange between Afghanistan and Australia.

-I invite you to visit our website to update you on our activities and to introduce you to the organizational structure and role of the Afghanistan Embassy in Canberra
+I invite you to visit our social media platforms (Facebook, Twitter, Instagram, YouTube Channel and Flickr) to update you on our activities of the Afghanistan Embassy in Canberra